 Dandruff is a problem most of us encounter at some point in our lives.
 However, for others it is an ongoing issue.
-Knowing how to get rid of dandruff can be complicated when the problem might only be made worse by using chemical based shampoos and conditioners which can irritate the scalp or be be overly harsh and cause the scalp to become dry and flaky.
+Knowing how to get rid of dandruff can be complicated when the problem might only be made worse by using mainstream dandruff shampoos which can irritate the scalp or be overly harsh, and in some cases actually cause the scalp to become dry and flaky.
 Using natural shampoos and conditioners free of potentially irritating ingredients can be a very important step in the right direction.

 What causes dandruff?

 There are so many causes that often we might be using a treatment that isn't appropriate, so with any ongoing symptoms, it's best to talk to your healthcare professional.
-However if you are currently using a mainstream dandruff shampoo and would like to try switching to a natural alternative, or wold like to see if a natural solution can assist, below are some of the natural dandruff-friendly shampoo & conditioners we love at Nourished Life.
+However, if you are currently using a mainstream dandruff shampoo and would like to try switching to an organic dandruff shampoo, or would like to see if a natural solution can assist, below are some of the natural dandruff-friendly shampoo & conditioners we love at Nourished Life.

 Problem one: dry scalp

 Deeply condition your scalp with Organic Hemp Oil once to twice a week.
 Hemp oil is a natural humectant, meaning it can draw moisture from the air into the skin.
 It is also able to penetrate the delicate skin on the scalp so you'll find it doesn't sit on top of the hair.
 To use as a scalp treatment, warm a tablespoon of the oil in your palm and massage thoroughly all over the scalp, leave to penetrate for 10 minutes and then shampoo off once or twice.
 A conditioner may not be necessary depending on your hair type.

-I recommend trying out the 100% Pure Healthy Scalp Shampoo and Conditioner.
-The Healthy Scalp Shampoo is formulated with burdock and neem which work to clean and nourish your hair and scalp.
-It stimulates circulation to help alleviate dryness, itching and flaking.
-It is a very gentle shampoo that doesn't strip your hair or leave it feeling dehydrated!
-Once you have shampooed your hair, I recommend following up with their matching Healthy Scalp conditioner which is the perfect accompaniment for healthy hair.
+We love the 100% Pure Healthy Scalp Shampoo and Conditioner.
+The Healthy Scalp Shampoo is formulated with Burdock and Neem which work to cleanse and nourish your hair and scalp and may help stimulate circulation.
+It is a very gentle natural dandruff-friendly shampoo that doesn't strip your hair or leave it feeling dehydrated!
+Once you have shampooed your hair, you can follow with the the matching 100% Pure Healthy Scalp Conditioner which is the ideal accompaniment for healthy hair.

-Another wonderful burdock based product is the Weleda Revitalising Hair Tonic.
-Massage this non greasy tonic through the scalp and the combination of rosemary, clover and burdock root works with the hairs natural oils to nourish and treat dryness.
+Another wonderful Burdock based product is the Weleda Revitalising Hair Tonic.
+Massage this non greasy tonic through the scalp and the combination of Rosemary, Clover and Burdock root works with the hairs natural oils to nourish a dry scalp.

-Although washing your hair every day is not recommended, not washing your hair enough can also lead to dandruff symptoms.
-If you use hair products, work or live in an environment prone to dust and pollution, oils, dirt and toxins may accumulate on your scalp.
+Although washing your hair every day is not recommended, not washing your hair enough can also lead to dry scalp conditions.
+If you use a range of different hair products, work or live in an environment prone to dust and pollution, oils, dirt and toxins may accumulate on your scalp.

 So if this sounds like you, why not try washing your hair more often and see if you notice any changes.
-For regular washing (4-5 times a week) I recommend the Ethique Heali Kiwi - Shampoo for Dandruff-prone scalps.
-This is an amazing natural shampoo bar with the antibacterial properties of organic lemon, neem and rosemary that has been specifically developed for those with dandruff-prone hair.
-It soothes and helps to regulate the oils in the scalp to help stop flaking and that irritating itchy sensation.
+For regular washing (3-5 times a week) I recommend the Ethique Heali Kiwi - Shampoo for Dandruff-prone scalps.
+This is an amazing natural shampoo bar with the antibacterial properties of Neem and Kiwifruit oil, plus soothing Oats, and has been specifically developed for those with dandruff-prone hair.
+It soothes and helps to regulate the oils in the scalp and has over 300 five-star customer reviews to date!

-For a cleansing hair rinse to remove build up, Bragg Apple Cider Vinegar can be used as a natural remedy by by mixing 3 parts Apple Cider Vinegar with 1 part water.
-Simply rinse using the Apple Cider Vinegar solution after washing your hair as normal, and apply leave in conditioner to the ends only.
+For a cleansing home-made hair rinse to help remove greasy build up, the Bragg Apple Cider Vinegar can be used as a natural remedy by by mixing 3 parts Apple Cider Vinegar with 1 part water.
+Simply rinse your hair using the Apple Cider Vinegar solution after washing your hair as normal, and apply leave-in conditioner to the ends only.

 Problem three: oily skin

 Another common cause of dandruff is the overproduction of oil on the scalp.
 Even if you shampoo often, some people just naturally have oilier scalps than others!
-In this instance you need to switch your shampoo to one that targets oily hair and brings balance back to the scalp.
+In this instance you may need to switch your regular shampoo to one that targets oily hair and brings balance back to the scalp.
 You can try using the Ethique St Clements - Shampoo for Oily Hair.
 This solid shampoo bar is free of oil-generating foaming agents.
 Ethique has captured the natural purifying properties of Lime, Sweet Orange, Basil, Rosemary and Juniper to help moderate your hair's oil production, as they cleanse your scalp and leave you with a fresh, sweet-smelling mane.

-To distribute the oils throughout your hair and prevent clogged pores, regular brushing is equally important.
-I love this Vegan bamboo hair brush.
-It is super gentle and designed to avoid breaking any hair strands.
+To distribute the oils throughout your hair and help to reduce clogged pores, regular brushing is important.
+We love our Vegan Bamboo Hair Brushes!
+These are super gentle on the scalp and designed to avoid breaking any hair strands.
 The bristles are also really flexible so when you're detangling your hair, it minimises hair being caught and falling out.
-These brushes come in 3 sizes and are totally vegan and made with eco friendly bamboo which means you will be benefiting the environment too.
+These brushes come in 3 sizes, are vegan and made with sustainable bamboo.

 Problem four: sensitive scalp

 If you have a sensitive scalp, you might also be more prone to dandruff.
-This could in fact be due to the harsh chemicals found in many supermarket antidandruff shampoos.
-A great solution here is to use a shampoo that is all natural and formulated for sensitive skin.
+This could in fact be due to the harsh chemicals found in many mainstream anti-dandruff shampoos.
+A great solution here is to use an organic dandruff shampoo that is all natural and formulated for sensitive skin.
 You can try the Lavera Basis Sensitive Moisture & Care Shampoo which is specially formulated to be extra gentle on sensitive, flaky scalps.
 This shampoo is made with ingredients including Aloe Vera and Rice Extract which both may work to soothe the scalp as well as Organic Almond Milk to help nourish the hair.